dindatsme/WorkshopCV_Face_Detection_and_Recognition/README.md

   ```bash
   Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
   ```
-  then, you need to set it back by running:
+  After everything have finished, you need to set it back by running:

   ```bash
   Set-ExecutionPolicy Restricted -Scope CurrentUser